 Slifer House is a beautiful Italianate mansion that recalls the Victorian era and turn of the century.

-Due to planned renovations in 2018, Slifer House is currently closed to the public.
-Slifer House will reopen after renovations are completed.
+Due to upcoming renovations, Slifer House is closed to the public.

 A Unique History